Herolind Shala: Senior

 On 7 September 2014, Shala received his first senior national team call-up by the Albania national football team coach Gianni De Biasi for the UEFA Euro 2016 qualifying match against Portugal.
 On 14 November 2014, he made his debut for senior team in the "Group I" Friendly Match against the Euro 2016 hosts, France, by coming on as a substitute in the 76th minute.
 In the other match against Italy, he played once again as a substitute at this time in the 71st minute.

 Kosovo

 On 30 August 2016, Shala received a call-up from Kosovo for a 2018 FIFA World Cup qualification match against Finland.
 On 6 October 2016, he made his debut with Kosovo in a 2018 FIFA World Cup qualification match against Croatia after coming on as a substitute at 77th minute in place of Arbër Zeneli.

 Personal life

 Shala was born in Porsgrunn, Norway to Kosovo Albanian parents from Drenas.
+His family belong to the Shala tribe.
+He and his family speak Albanian in the Gheg dialect of the language.